WasiqB/wasiqb.github.io/_appium/09-supported-device-element-actions.md

 * `click`: It is similar to tap but more useful for web testing.
 * `enabled`: It checks and returns the element state whether it is enabled or not.
 * `enterText`: It will clear any existing text and will write the specified string.
+* `doubleTap`: It will double tap on element.
+* `nTaps`: It will perform n-taps on element.
+* `dragDrop`: It will drag drop of element to another element.
 * `getDevice`: It returns the current device instance under test.
 * `getDriver`: It returns current driver instance for external use.
 * `longPress`: It will long press on the element until context menu appears.